Nyabsi/blog/blogs/pico-4-ultra-review.md

 ### Ergonomics

-The tracker weights 27 grams and the hstrap weights 12 grams for total of 39 grams per tracker.
+The tracker weights 27 grams and the strap weights 12 grams for total of 39 grams per tracker.

 They are lightweight and very comfortable to use for hours.